-The Ponds Network is designed to provide a single forum and meeting place for pond groups across Cape Cod.
+The Cape Cod Ponds Network was convened in June as a forum for pond stewards and stewardship organizations on Cape Cod, in response designed to provide a single forum and meeting place for pond groups across Cape Cod.
 Members collaborate, share resources, and work together to identify areas of emerging interest on pond topics of regional relevance.